 Related to the in-home trial is the mattress company’s refund and return policy.
 This category carries a heavy weighting in our scoring system, and for good reason.

 Mattress return/refund policies differ in the conditions under which they will refund your purchase price and/or accept a returned mattress.

 For example, some manufacturers will only provide a refund if the mattress isn’t abused or “used improperly”.

 Others require that you provide the right sort of support/foundation under your mattress throughout your use of it.

-Both of these situations can be hard to prove, if you are challenged on it.
+Both of these situations can be hard to prove if you are challenged on them.
 Not that we’ve heard that many return horror stories – but a few of our readers have complained.